rbelling/vuejs-gilt/docs/presentation.md

 ```
 ---

-##Progressive Framework
-It's called progressive because the core of Vue is minimal and extremely modular.
-You can get the Runtime-only build, or Compiler + Runtime if you need to compile JS templates on the client.

-You could even choose to add Vue merely as a jQuery replacement, (the runtime itself is smaller than jQuery when minified + gzipped).
-If you decide to add more complex features to your app, like the Router, Vuex and so on, you can certainly do so, but by default is much less bloated then other frameworks.

-You can have Vue controlling only certain parts of your app, which comes in handy when migrating a legacy codebase to Vue.
-This makes it easy to apply the strangler pattern.

----
 ##Virtual Dom
-Vue's virtual dom is an intermediate representation of the DOM tree, that only exists in memory.
-Whenever there's a change to one of the properties Vue maintains a buffer of diffs, that are then de-duped, transformed into a patch, and applied to the real DOM (so-called Reconciliation)
+Intermediate representation of the DOM tree, that only exists in memory.
+Whenever there's a change to one of the properties, Vue:

-Vue relies on a really fast virtual dom implementation, which offers similar performances to React (even faster at times).
+* caches the changes (`nextTick`)
+* de-dupes them, applies them as a *patch*
+* reconciles virtual and real DOM

-There are a few key differences that is worth noting.
+There are a few key differences with React's implementation:
-In React when a component's state changes, it triggers the re-render of the entire component sub-tree, starting from that component as a root.
+In React when a component's state changes, it triggers the re-render of the whole sub-tree.
-To avoid unnecessary re-renders of child components, you need to either use [PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) or implement `shouldComponentUpdate()` whenever you can.
+To avoid unnecessary re-renders of child components, you need to implement `shouldComponentUpdate()`, or use `PureComponent`s.
-You may also need to use immutable data structures to make your state changes more optimized.
+You may also need to use immutable data structures to optimize.

-In Vue, a component's dependencies are automatically tracked during its render, so the system knows precisely which components actually need to re-render when state changes.
-Each component can be considered to have shouldComponentUpdate automatically implemented for you, without the nested component caveats.
+In Vue, a component's dependencies are automatically tracked during its render.
+The system knows precisely which components actually need to re-render when state changes.
+Each component can be considered to have `shouldComponentUpdate()` automatically implemented for you, without the nested component caveats.

-Overall this removes the need for a whole class of performance optimizations from the developer's plate, and allows them to focus more on building the app itself as it scales.
+Overall this removes the need for a whole class of **performance optimizations** from the developer's plate.

 ---

 ##Directives
 Vue offers various directives, heavily inspired by the Angular world.
 A directive is a special attribute that you can add to a template.

-Some examples are `v-for`, `v-on (@eventName)`, `v-if`,
+Some of them come out of the box: `v-for`, `v-on`, `v-if`, `v-once` and others.
+You can create custom ones if needed.

-Directives make it really straight forward to add event listeners.
+Directives make it really straight forward to add event listeners, modifiers, `preventDefault`, `stopPropagation` and so on.

 ```javascript
 new Vue({